Blog

 - Overstocked inventory—tying up capital in goods that may not move

-Inventory and Supply Chain Bottlenecks
+- Inventory and Production Bottlenecks

 The Risk: